 Coursera is a professional online course marketplace with virtual classes from some of the world’s best companies and universities like the University of Michigan, Duke, and Stanford.

-Coursera courses are taught by instructors at some of the world’s top universities, take about 4-6 weeks to complete, and include video lectures, peer-reviewed assignments, and community discussion forums.
+Instructors teach Coursera courses at some of the world’s top universities, take about 4-6 weeks to complete, and include video lectures, peer-reviewed assignments, and community discussion forums.
 Source: Coursera.org

-Coursera is free to join and you must be logged in to see pricing information on individual courses.
+Coursera is free to join, and you must be logged in to see pricing information on individual courses.
 There are three tiers of class offerings at Coursera.

 Main courses run on a subscription basis and cost $29-99/month.
-These take the standard 4-6 weeks to complete and you receive an electronic course certificate upon completion.
+These take the standard 4-6 weeks to complete, and you receive an electronic course certificate upon completion.

 Specialization courses are for mastering a specific career skill and cost between $39-79/month.
 In these online courses, you tackle real business challenges with hands-on projects and more rigorous coursework.

 Online degree programs.
-If you’re looking for a more advanced education, you can even take part in university-recognized online degree programs.
+If you’re looking for more advanced education, you can even take part in university-recognized online degree programs.
 These take 1-3 years to complete and cost anywhere from $15 to $25,000.